yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

-In the next run with varVAMP, we will use the TILED flavour.
-There are also several settings to generate your individual output.
-You can specify the size of the amplicons and their overlapping regions.
-As with the primers for qPCR, you can determine the number of ambiguous nucleotides in you primers and the threshold for consensus nucleotides.
+In this varVAMP run, we will use the TILED flavour.
+Similar to the qPCR primer design, you can determine the number of ambiguous nucleotides and set a threshold for consensus nucleotides.
 However, this time we will only specify the maximum number of ambiguous nucleotides and allow the threshold to be automatically estimated.

 > <hands-on-title>Primer design with the TILED-flavour for whole genome amplification</hands-on-title>
 >